 Aggressive Driving Accidents

 In New Mexico, every driver must use reasonable care to prevent accidents.
 Unfortunately, most of us have been on the road with a driver who does not drive defensively but instead cuts in front of vehicles with insufficient space, weaves in and out of traffic, tailgates, speeds, races strangers, or otherwise endangers the lives of everyone else on the road.
 The consequences of this type of driving can be devastating.
-If you have been hurt in a car accident caused by a reckless driver in Albuquerque, the experienced lawyers at the Fine Law Firm may be able to help you pursue compensation.
+If you have been hurt in an accident caused by a reckless driver in New Mexico, the experienced Albuquerque car accident lawyers at the Fine Law Firm may be able to help you pursue compensation.

-Bringing a Negligence Claim against an Aggressive Driver
+How do you Prove Negligence Claim against an Aggressive Driver?

 Most personal injury cases involve negligence, and it is possible that what you perceive as aggressive driving will be found to be negligent by a jury.
 To establish negligence, you would need to show duty, breach of duty, causation, and damages.
 In general, all drivers owe others a duty to drive safely while obeying traffic rules and taking road conditions into account.
 If someone drives aggressively, that is likely a breach of the duty of care.
 If the aggressive driving causes someone else’s injuries, the aggressive driver may be liable for damages.